TouchNote: Mobile applications

 In May 2009, the company released an application on the Nokia OVI store which allowed users to use photos on their phone to make cards.

 It was the first application on the OVI store which produced a physical product.
 The app was voted the must-have entertainment app of 2010 by Ovi users.

 The company first released an iPhone application in September 2009 with similar functionality.

-In June 2010 an Android application was released with similar functionality.
+In June 2010, an Android application was released with similar functionality.

-In October 2010 a Windows Phone 7 app was launched.
+In October 2010, a Windows Phone 7 app was launched.
 This included additional features such as photo crop and zoom and ability for users to sign their cards.
 The Windows Phone 7 app is no longer supported by TouchNote.

-Awards

-TouchNote has received awards, including the Deloitte UK Technology Fast 50 Awards.

 Data breach

-On 4 November 2015, TouchNote suffered a data breach in which some customer names, email addresses, order histories and home addresses were stolen.
+On 4 November 2015, TouchNote had a data breach in which some customer names, email addresses, order histories and home addresses were stolen.
 In their official statement on 5 November, the company also confirmed that some dates of birth had been accessed, along with some card recipient's names and postal addresses.